Clovelly: Notable residents and cultural references

+The charity is active supporting the seafaring community suffering hardship and distress.

+Clovelly is described by Charles Dickens in "A Message from the Sea" (1860) and was painted by Rex Whistler, whose cameos of the village were used on a china service by Josiah Wedgwood.

 Local resident Joseph Harvey Jewell and his wife Mary Ann Jewell were two of only ten passengers to survive the wreck of the General Grant in 1866.
-Joseph described their experiences in a detailed letter to his father Captain John Jewell, "master mariner" of Clovelly.

-The charity is active supporting the seafaring community suffering hardship and distress.

-Clovelly is also described by Charles Dickens in "A Message from the Sea" and was painted by Rex Whistler, whose cameos of the village were used on a china service by Josiah Wedgwood.

-In Susan Coolidge's In the High Valley (1890), part of the Katy series, a walk into Clovelly is described: "...–surely a more extraordinary thing in the way of a street does not exist in the known world.
-The little village is built on the sides of a crack in a tremendous cliff; the 'street' is merely the bottom of the crack, into which the ingenuity of man has fitted a few stones, set slant-wise, with intersecting ridges on which the foot can catch as it goes slipping hopelessly down."
+In Susan Coolidge's In the High Valley (1890), part of the Katy series, a walk into Clovelly is described:

+...–surely a more extraordinary thing in the way of a street does not exist in the known world.
+The little village is built on the sides of a crack in a tremendous cliff; the "street" is merely the bottom of the crack, into which the ingenuity of man has fitted a few stones, set slant-wise, with intersecting ridges on which the foot can catch as it goes slipping hopelessly down.

-Clovelly is mentioned in passing by Rudyard Kipling in Stalky & Co. as being located to the west of the boys' academy.
+Clovelly is mentioned in passing by Rudyard Kipling in Stalky & Co.
+(1899) as being located to the west of the boys' academy.

+In 1973 the film Malachi's Cove was shot largely at Clovelly.

-Actor Joss Ackland and his wife Rosemary bought a property in Higher Clovelly on the outskirts of the village in 1989.
-Ackland still lives there but Rosemary died in 2002 and is buried in the grounds of their home.
-Ackland has appeared in promotional videos for the town and has spoken often of his love of and connection to Clovelly.
+In 1989, actor Joss Ackland and his wife Rosemary bought a property in Higher Clovelly on the outskirts of the village.
+Ackland lived there until his death in 2023; Rosemary died in 2002 and is buried in the grounds of their home.
+Ackland appeared in promotional videos for the town and spoke often of his love of and connection to Clovelly.

-In 1973 the film Malachi's Cove was shot largely at Clovelly, with some scenes shot at Trebarwith Strand.